City pools open for the summer

-It’s the chance to dive in once again and for the Weber family it’s something they’ve been looking forward to.
+It’s the chance to dive in once again and for the Weber family, and it’s something they’ve been looking forward to.

 “It’s pretty exciting to be able to see all of my friends from school,” said Haleigh Weber.